 The sequence where Rafiki finds out Simba is alive.
 In the original, he comes across some pollen carrying Simba's scent; here, he finds a piece of his mane... after an Overly Long Gag of the mane floating down a river, being carried by a bird, eaten by a giraffe, ending up in said giraffe's dung, the dung being rolled across the desert by a dung beetle, and finally being carried by some ants that happen to pass by Rafiki's tree.

 While Beyonce's musical contributions to the film have been praised, her actual performance as Nala has not been so warmly received.
-Beyonce's delivery is stilted and lifeless, making her character's more serious moments feel boring and almost comical as a result.
+Beyonce's delivery is stilted and lifeless, making Nala's more serious moments feel boring and almost comical as a result.

 When Simba and Nala reunite, Nala instantly recognizes Simba the moment he recognizes her, rather than realistically being confused at first like in the original.
 This despite the fact that she thought Simba was dead and he's now a grown lion who looks completely different from his cub self.
 Then she rejoices for only about five seconds before she turns serious and tells Simba that he has to come home.
 Her change of tone is so abrupt it can come off as comical.
 Similarly, after "Can You Feel the Love Tonight" is over, they have their argument which lasts for a few seconds before Nala decides she "made a mistake" and walks off, again happening so quickly after the love song it can be hard to take seriously.

-The voice-acting is top notch work.
-The photo-realistic CGI is breathtaking.
-They often do not work together, as only three or four of the film's myriad animals seem like they get actual emotive faces.
-This leads to young Simba looking rather awkward when his father falls to his death; the cry is heart-wrenching, but the face looks... like a kitten meowing.
+As much as the visuals try to give the acting that extra push it needs, they often do not work together, as only three or four of the film's myriad animals seem like they get actual emotive faces.
+This leads to young Simba looking rather awkward when his father falls to his death; the cry is heart-wrenching, but the face looks like a kitten meowing.